Candidate Jazmine Early

 History and Evaluation of the Candidate

-Jazmine Early, along with Sanaa Elias, is one of two immigrant candidates on the 2015 Sterling Heights Ballot.
+Jazmine Early, along with Sanaa Elias and Hiethem Choulagh, is one of three immigrant candidates on the 2015 Sterling Heights Ballot.
 Hailing from Colombia, she first came to the United States in 2000.

-With a University degree as an Architect, Mrs. Early has worked as a Spanish language teacher since her arrival here.
+With a University degree in her home country as an Architect, Mrs. Early has worked as a Spanish language teacher since her arrival here.

-Mrs. Early’s activism and eventual candidacy arose from her opposition to the Anti-LGBT Discrimination Ordinance of 2014.
+Mrs. Early’s activism and eventual candidacy arose from her opposition to the LGBTQ Anti-Discrimination Ordinance of 2014.
 Stating that her religious views are intolerant of homosexuality, she further went on to say that if elected, she would refuse to make decisions that were contrary to her deeply held religious beliefs.